 - Begin in standing, feet hip-width apart.

-- Perform a squat, then explode upward off of the ground at the top of the move.
+- Perform a squat, then explode upward off the ground at the top of the move.

 - Land with your knees bent to cushion the blow to complete one rep.